 The National Commission for Health Education Credentialing, Inc., (NCHEC) has announced the names of three recipients for the Helen P. Cleary Scholarship for the October 2020 Certified Health Education Specialist (CHES®) examination.
 This award was designed to assist full-time undergraduate or graduate students with the fees associated with the exam, as well as provide the study companion publication.
 Applicants for this award were to demonstrate both financial need and a passion for their chosen field of Health Education and Promotion during their academic careers.
 NCHEC sponsored this scholarship opportunity, and the awards process was administered by the Society for Public Health Education, Inc. (SOPHE) Awards Committee.

-The names of the October 2020 CHES® exam scholarship recipients are:
+The October 2020 CHES® exam scholarship recipients are:

 Katherine Chan is an MPH student at Tulane University School of Public Health and Tropical Medicine seeking a graduate degree in Health Education and Communication.
 She discovered her passion for the field during her study abroad experience in Buenos Aires, Argentina.
 “Earning the CHES® certification goes beyond a piece of paper or letters at the end of one’s name,” said Chan about the credential.
 “It is imperative to meet certain expectations and principles, and I aspire to be an exemplary health education specialist in my professional career.”